Ford Motor Company: Formula One

 Ford was heavily involved in Formula One for many years and supplied engines to a large number of teams from 1967 until 2004.
 These engines were designed and manufactured by Cosworth, the racing division that was owned by Ford from 1998 to 2004.
 Ford-badged engines won 176 Grands Prix between 1967 and 2003 for teams such as Team Lotus and McLaren.
 Ford entered Formula One as a constructor in 2000 under the Jaguar Racing name, after buying the Stewart Grand Prix team which had been its primary 'works' team in the series since 1997.
 Jaguar achieved little success in Formula One, and after a turbulent five seasons, Ford withdrew from the category after the 2004 season, selling both Jaguar Racing (which became Red Bull Racing) and Cosworth (to Gerald Forsythe and Kevin Kalkhoven).

-Ford has announced that it will return to Formula One in 2026 following a partnership with Red Bull Powertrains, supplying power units to Red Bull Racing and Scuderia AlphaTauri.
+Ford has announced that it will return to Formula One in 2026 following a partnership with Red Bull Powertrains, supplying power units to Red Bull Racing and their second team Racing Bulls.

 Stock car racing

 Ford is one of three manufacturers in NASCAR's three major series: the Cup Series, Xfinity Series, and Truck Series.
-Major teams include RFK Racing, Team Penske, Stewart-Haas Racing, and Wood Brothers Racing.
+Major teams include RFK Racing, Team Penske and Wood Brothers Racing.
 Ford is represented by the Mustang GT in the Cup Series, and the Xfinity Series and by the F-150 in the Truck Series.
 Some of the most successful NASCAR Fords were the aerodynamic fastback Ford Torino, Ford Torino Talladega, Mercury Cyclone Spoiler II, and Mercury Montegos, and the aero-era Ford Thunderbirds.
-The Ford nameplate has won eight manufacturer's championships in Sprint Cup while Mercury has won one.
-In the Sprint Cup Series, Ford earned its 1,000th victory in the 2013 Quicken Loans 400.
-The Ford Fusion is also used in the ARCA Racing Series.
-Ford had last won a drivers' championship in the Cup Series with Joey Logano in 2022.
+The Ford nameplate has won eight manufacturer's championships in the Cup Series while Mercury has won one.
+In the Cup Series, Ford earned its 1,000th victory in the 2013 Quicken Loans 400 at Michigan International Speedway.
+The Ford Fusion is also used in the ARCA Menards Series.

 Rally

 Ford has a long history in rallying and has been active in the World Rally Championship since the beginning of the world championship, the 1973 season.
 Ford took the 1979 manufacturers' title with Hannu Mikkola, Björn Waldegård, and Ari Vatanen driving the Ford Escort RS1800.
 In the Group B era, Ford achieved success with Ford RS200.
 Since the 1999 season, Ford has used various versions of the Ford Focus WRC to much success.
 In the 2006 season, BP-Ford World Rally Team secured Ford its second manufacturers' title, with the Focus RS WRC 06 built by M-Sport and driven by "Flying Finns" Marcus Grönholm and Mikko Hirvonen.
 Continuing with Grönholm and Hirvonen, Ford successfully defended the manufacturers' world championship in the 2007 season.
 Ford is the only manufacturer to score in the points for 92 consecutive races; since the 2002 season opener Monte Carlo Rally.

+In March 1951, the Henri Loos and Henri Berney broke the cross-Africa record of the Algiers-Cape Town Rally with a 1950 Ford V8, from Cape Town to Paris.